coins/bitcoin-scripts/op_rotate.md

 ## Optimization

-The following implementation takes advantage of the special case of a rotation by 3 bits, which allows to optimize by hard coding 4 cases with a constant to save an expensive multiplication.
+The following implementation takes advantage of the special case of a rotation by 3 bits, which allows to optimize by hard coding 4 cases with constants to save an expensive multiplication.
 This reduces the step count to 78 instructions.

 ```
 btcdeb "[